TYPO3-extensions/rx_shariff/Documentation/Installation/Index.rst

 You can configure the extension in the Extension Manager.
 It allows to set most of the options as documented here: https://github.com/heiseonline/shariff-backend-php

+You have to enable some URL rewriting extension (e.g. realurl or cooluri) in order to have proper counter values, since Shariff itself only looks at the URL, but omits any querystring.

 Frontend usage
 ==============